spion/fez/README.md

 output argument.
 Fez has a handful of utility function generators for building the output function.
 Perhaps the most useful is `fez.mapFile`.
 There is also `fez.patsubst` which is a lot like the [make][1] function by the same name.
-Read below for more details on fez's utilities.
+Read below for more details on Fez's utilities.

 The rule and files above  will result in the following build
 graph: